 - There are numerous benefits to trading on Bitcoin price movements rather than investing directly in the Cryptocurrency.

 - With Bitcoins harder and harder to buy, they have become increasingly expensive and out of reach of many average traders.

-- When you trade, instead of buying Bitcoin, you speculate on which way you think the price will move and are able to profit from fluctuations in price volatility.
+- When you trade Bitcoin, you speculate on which way you think the price will move and are able to profit from fluctuations in price volatility.

-- Because you trade on leverage, the initial sum you start trading with can be relatively small and is much cheaper than buying Bitcoin directly.
+- Because you trade on leverage, the initial sum you start trading with can be relatively small.
+This is much cheaper than buying Bitcoin directly.

 - You also won’t have to open a complicated digital wallet and will benefit from the experience and analysis provided by quality CFD brokers.

 - Markets are also available 24/7 and the best brokers offer cutting-edge mobile apps to help you trade on the go so you never miss an opportunity.
 When you trade CFDs online with a trusted broker you’ll also have the peace of mind of trading with a firm that is Australian Securities And Investment Commission (ASIC) regulated, guaranteeing you the highest possible standards.

 - For help choosing a quality Cryptocurrency broker, check out the comparison table above and find a broker that suits you.

 All trading involves fees and are mostly made up of transaction fees and overnight financing.
 These trading fees cover the use of the platform and are known as the spread.
 These vary from market to market and trading platform provider.
 Overnight financing is a fee to keep the trade open when the markets are closed.
 These fees are similar to an exchange, where they charge you each time you transact in your digital wallet.

 Every Bitcoin trading strategy should include some form of risk management, such as a stop-loss.
 All the Bitcoin trading Australia platforms we have listed include this functionality.
 This lets you set a price at which you’re happy to close the trade to minimise any losses.